-(1) Within 30 days of referral, the planning board shall send its written recommendation to the Board of Commissioners, advising on whether the proposed amendment is consistent with the comprehensive plan and on other matters relevant to the required findings established under paragraph (H) of this section.

-(2) If no planning board report is submitted within the allotted 30 days, the Board of Commissioners may consider the amendment without a planning board recommendation.
+- (1) Within 30 days of referral, the planning board shall consider the application and send its written recommendation to the Board of Commissioners, advising on whether the proposed amendment is consistent with the comprehensive plan and on other matters relevant to the required findings established under paragraph (H) of this section. - (2) If the planning boards written recommendation is not submitted within the allotted 30 days, the Board of Commissioners may to hold the required public hearing and take final action without a planning board recommendation.
 The Commissioners are not bound by the recommendation of the planning board.